jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 Any tool that lets you solve complex problems yourself, without waiting for engineers and designers, can radically improve your productivity.

-I think it's a good time to revisit this idea.
+I think it’s a good time to revisit this idea.

 In a post-LLM world, it should be possible to do more things without so much time and effort spent (even with the help of LLMs) on coding and UI/UX design.